-HKU Health System adopted clinical governance as a generic term for everything that helps to maintain and improve high standards of patient care.
+“Clinical governance is a system through which organisations are accountable for continuously improving the quality of their services and safeguarding high standards of care.”
+Put simply, clinical governance is a generic term for everything that helps to maintain and improve high standards of patient care.
 It covers a whole range of quality and patient safety improvement activities, and provides a framework to draw these activities and tools together in a co-ordinated way.